Hop (film): Promotion and marketing

-Universal teamed up with 92 major companies to promote Hop, including Holiday Inn, Krispy Kreme, Lindt, Kraft Foods, The Hershey Company, Build-A-Bear Workshop, Comcast (which would later acquire Universal's parent company NBCUniversal), Kodak, Hallmark, HMV, and Burger King.
+Universal teamed up with 92 major companies to promote Hop, including Holiday Inn, Krispy Kreme, Lindt, Kraft Foods, The Hershey Company, Build-A-Bear Workshop, Comcast (which acquired Universal's parent company NBCUniversal two months before the film was released), Kodak, Hallmark, HMV, and Burger King.
 A large range of licensed merchandise was released in connection with the film, including toys, stuffed animals, many sorts of candy, T-shirts, cookie decorating kits, baked goods and other products from Kraft Foods.
 Some items were available exclusively at Walmart stores.

-The premiere of Hop took place at Universal Studios Hollywood on March 27, 2011.
+The teaser poster for Hop was revealed on November 20, 2010, while the teaser trailer was released on November 23.
+The teaser depicts E.B. assembling a drum set, before playing a drum cover of "Song 2" by English rock band Blur on said set.
+The theatrical trailer was released on February 10, 2011, which depicts various clips from the movie; songs featured in the trailer include "The Anthem" by Good Charlotte and "I Want Candy" by Cody Simpson.

+Nine promotional TV spots were featured during the film's marketing campaign.
+These include: "Easter Chicks", "Fur Will Fly", "Delivers", "Plan", "Adventure", "See the World", "In Common", "Easter Factory", and "Battle Bunny".

 Video games

 A tie-in video game was released for the Nintendo DS alongside the film.
 On March 29, 2011, a crossover game between Hop and Doodle Jump was released on the App Store for iOS devices.
-As part of Doodle Jumps in-app purchases, a new level can be selected through naming at Hops game over screen.
+As part of Doodle Jumps in-app purchases, the player can select a new level by setting their name as "Hop" at Hops game over screen.